b3yond/solidarityGame/CONCEPT.md

 Mushrooms are dwelling on the dead organic matter everywhere, and on dead algae.

 Mushrooms and Algae are next to steel and plastic the mostly used ingredients for everything.
-Animals are largely extinct, the last species live off mankind's trash and can not to be domesticated.
+Animals are largely extinct, the last species live off mankind's trash and can not be domesticated.

 Some people believe that our sins are responsible for the Climate Catastrophe and turn to god.

+There are several kinds of mushrooms, some are very stable, some formable (for fabric), some tasty.
+Buildings are built by putting spores to a foundation, adding nutrition - and waiting.
+More kinds of mushrooms can be cultivated.

+All in all there is no lack of "industrial" resources, but rather of organic resources.

 ### Characters